dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

 ### Packing the Data.

-Utilization of data caches can be also improved by making the data more compact.
+Utilization of data caches can be also improved by making data more compact.
 There are many ways to pack data.
 One of the classic examples is to use bitfields.
-An example of code when packing data might be profitable is shown on [@lst:DataPacking].
+An example of code when packing data might be profitable is shown in [@lst:DataPacking].
 If we know that `a`, `b`, and `c` represent enum values which take a certain number of bits to encode, we can reduce the storage of the struct `S`.

 Listing: Data Packing